Shopify/quilt/README.md

 ## Questions?

-For Shopifolk, you can reach out to us in Slack in the `#web-foundations` channel.
+For Shopifolk, you can reach out to us in Slack in the `#help-admin-web-foundations` channel.
 For external inquiries, we welcome bug reports, enhancements, and feature requests via GitHub issues.

 ## License